 Arthritis is often a result of the natural aging process.
 As a person gets older, the cartilage that protects the joints becomes dryer, while at the same time your body releases less of the synovial fluid that keeps those joints lubricated.
 The problem is, the more inactive you are, the less synovial fluid your body produces, which exacerbates the issue, making it even more painful to move around.
 Staying active can help keep that fluid production going, reducing the pain that happens as a result of stiff joints.

 There’s a reason so much of the work you’ll do at Walker Methodist focuses on strength-building exercises.
 When you can build the muscles around those joints, you’ll reduce some of the mobility issues you see with arthritis.
 Strength-building exercises also reduce bone loss and help keep your joints lubricated.
 We offer many programs intended to help residents increase strength and mobility.
-Our two Tai Chi classes may be our most popular.
-We offer them each week, and participants also use equipment like a seated step trainer that can help them safely kick off an exercise program.
+Our Tai Chi classes may be our most popular.
+Participants also use equipment like a seated step trainer that can help them safely kick off an exercise program.

 Another benefit of Tai Chi classes is that they help with balance, which is essential for those dealing with arthritis.
 As you build balance, you’ll also help prevent falls, which can be dangerous for those already living with arthritis pain.
 In addition to its balance-specific classes, Walker Methodist has a full list of other balance exercises its clients do with each visit.